iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> I don't get why they need location they say they don't use it then why does it need it and it's inaccurate by far don't recommend<br> :date: __2021-03-10 19:55:56__

+> It's looks like a good idea.
+I deleted it.
+I am not going to put in my birthday month by pushing the month button back more than 700 times.<br> :date: __2021-03-08 19:28:53__

+> This app would be great if it would actually launch once installed.
+I've uninstalled it 3xs then reinstalled.
+Still doesn't launch.
+WHY HAVE A APP WE CAN'T ACCESS?<br> :date: __2021-03-08 18:47:12__

+> Makes you worry 24/7<br> :date: __2021-03-08 14:08:10__

+> I'm not from Pennsylvania but this keeps on getting recommended to me.<br> :date: __2021-03-06 19:07:24__

 > You're very stupid if you believe the government's bs.<br> :date: __2021-03-05 16:23:06__